gaogaostegosaurus/nextaction/README.md

 ## Limitations

-- There's no good way that I know of to see how many targets actually exist in range, so during AOE you just kind of decide what to do.
+- There's no good way that I know of to see how many targets actually exist in range, so during AOE you just have to kind of know what to do.

 ## Setup